santiment/sanbase2/docs/knowledge-eval.md

 Offline harness for measuring `Sanbase.Knowledge` retrieval quality across FAQ, Academy, and Insight sources.
-Run it before and after any change to the embedding model, similarity threshold, chunking, prompt, or retrieval logic.
+Run it before and after any change to the embedding model, similarity threshold, chunking, prompt, retrieval logic, or reranker.
 Diff the numbers to decide whether the change shipped a win or a regression.

 ## What it measures